 There are, however, limited situations where the union can favor union members over non-members by offering certain services to only dues paying members.
 In these instances, though, the services are not related to the union's role as exclusive representative, e.g., where an employee can have only the union as its representative.
 An example where the union can favor dues paying members over non-dues paying members is offering the services of a tax attorney to only dues paying union members.

 The Federal Service Labor-Management Relations Statute specifically excludes certain positions from bargaining unit coverage.
-Individuals employed as supervisors, management officials, confidential employees (with respect to labor management relations), employees engaged in personnel work in other than a purely clerical capacity, employees engaged in admministering the labor relations statute, employees engaged in intelligence, counterintelligence, investigative or security work which directly affects national security and employees primarily engaged in investigation or audit functions relating to the work of individuals employed by the agency whose duties directly affect the internal security of the agency cannot be included in a Federal sector bargaining unit.
-These individuals cannot be represented by unions and their conditions of employment can be unilaterally set by management.
+Individuals employed as supervisors, management officials, confidential employees (with respect to labor management relations), employees engaged in personnel work in other than a purely clerical capacity, employees engaged in administering the labor relations statute, employees engaged in intelligence, counterintelligence, investigative or security work which directly affects national security and employees primarily engaged in investigation or audit functions relating to the work of individuals employed by the agency whose duties directly affect the internal security of the agency cannot be included in a Federal sector bargaining unit.
+These individuals cannot be represented by unions and management unilaterally sets their conditions of employment in conformance with applicable laws, rules and regulations.

 Most Army installations have at least one bargaining unit with a union afforded exclusive recognition.
 Some bases have more than one union, each representing a distinct bargaining unit (e.g., firefighters, police and guards, nonappropriated fund employees, a particular tenant, etc.).
-Questions concerning the structure of the bargaining unit (or units) at the installation, which employees can be included or excluded from the bargaining unit, and requests for a copy of the installation's collective bargaining agreement, should be directed to the installation's labor relations officer or civilian personnel office.
+Questions concerning the structure of the bargaining unit (or units) at the installation, which employees can be included or excluded from the bargaining unit, and requests for a copy of the installation's collective bargaining agreement, should be directed to the installation's labor relations officer or the servicing Civilian Personnel Advisory Center (CPAC).
 All members of the management team must have this information in order to effectively fulfill their labor-management relations responsibilities.